wbuchwalter/on-demand-training-cntk/doc/custom-image.md

 ### Update ARM template

-In the ARM template (`template.json`), replace the `storageProfile` section from the virtual machine resource by the one outputed by the `az vm capture` command.
+In the ARM template ([`template.json`](https://github.com/wbuchwalter/on-demand-training-cntk/blob/master/env/template.json)), replace the `storageProfile` section from the virtual machine resource by the one outputed by the `az vm capture` command.
+This storage profile is where the VHD from the captured VM is stored.

 ### Create a new VM